arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 ![Basic Correlation](./media/basic-correlation.png)

-The correlation info can be accessed through throughout the application via an `ICorrelationInfoAccessor` implementation.
+The correlation info can be accessed throughout the application via an `ICorrelationInfoAccessor` implementation.
 We are using this under the hood for our correlation Serilog enricher which automatically adds this information to your telemetry as well!

 ### Laying the foundation for other components and apps

 The purpose of our correlation is to provide a basic setup in the most general way but what it doesn't include is how this correlation is initially retrieved because this is application-specific.
 It's up to the consumer to call the `ICorrelationInfoAccessor.SetCorrelation` at the right moment.

 For example, in [Arcus Web API we use a `HttpCorrelationInfoAccessor` under the hood](https://webapi.arcus-azure.net/features/correlation) that uses the HTTP request features to access this correlation information for each incoming HTTP request.
-This will then be used to automatically correlate all telemtry in the application all the way back to the individual request that was made.
+This will then be used to automatically correlate all telemetry in the application all the way back to the individual request that was made.

 While in Arcus Messaging we will even take it a step further and provide a 3rd level of correlation - Message Processing Cycle Id.
 This is a unique identifier that will be assigned to every attempt when processing an inbound message.

 ![Extended Correlation](./media/extended-correlation.png)

-This allows you to scope the telemetry to just a given processing attempt which helps you troubleshoot poison messages or transient issues.
+This allows you to scope the telemetry to just a given processing attempt, which helps you troubleshoot poison messages or transient issues.

 For more information on how the correlation in this library can be configured and how customization can be done, see the [docs](https://observability.arcus-azure.net/features/correlation).